ezhengofficial/uav-map/README.md

 Drone Mapping with AirSim

 ## About the project
-This project leverages Unreal Engine and Microsoft Airsim to simulate  drones performing autonomous mapping missions.
-Multiple drone fly across virutal environment and coordinate to cover frontier waypoint and collect
-LiDAR point cloud data in real-time.
-The system merge these data streams into one LAS file enabling visualization of the mapped area.
+This project leverages Unreal Engine and Microsoft AirSim to simulate drones performing autonomous mapping missions.
+Multiple drones fly across a virtual environment and coordinate to cover the frontier waypoint and collect LiDAR point cloud data in real-time.
+The system merges these data streams into one LAS file, enabling visualization of the mapped area.

 ### Problem Statment